Fast randomized numerical rank estimation for numerically low-rank matrices: A numerical rank estimation scheme

-Regarding step 6, computing the singular values of $Y AX$, one can of course compute them via the SVD.
+Regarding step 7, computing the singular values of $Y AX$, one can of course compute them via the SVD.
 We do this in most cases as the $O(r_1^3)$ cost is usually negligible.
-Alternatively, one can compute the QR factorization $Y AX=QR$ and take the diagonal elements of $R$ as approximations of the singular values; this works as a QR factorization of a matrix whose (right) singular vectors are randomized are rank-revealing with high probability~\cite{lawn237}.
+Alternatively, since it suffices to retrieve estimates for $\sigma_i(YAX)$, one can compute the QR factorization $Y AX=QR$ and take the diagonal elements of $R$ as approximations of the singular values; this works as a QR factorization of a matrix whose (right) singular vectors are randomized are rank-revealing with high probability~\cite{lawn237}.

-If the input rank $r_1$ was not large enough, i.e.\ $r_1<\rank_\epsilon(A)$, Algorithm~\ref{alg:ouralg} is naturally only able to detect that $r_1$ is a lower bound for $\rank_\epsilon(A)$.
-To get a proper estimate, we then need to rerun the algorithm with a larger input rank, taking advantage of the preceding computation by appending extra columns to $X$ and rows to $\Theta$.